Phnom Penh Travel Report Between Tradition and Modernity: My Journey through Phnom Penh

 Payment Methods and Currency

-In Phnom Penh, both the US Dollar and the Cambodian Riel are accepted.
-It's practical to always have some cash in both currencies with you, as not all places accept cards.
+In Phnom Penh, both US dollars and Cambodian riel are accepted.
+It's convenient to always carry some cash in both currencies, as cards are not accepted everywhere.

 Health and Safety

-An important tip for all travelers: Do not brush your teeth with tap water and do not drink it under any circumstances.
+An important tip for all travelers: don’t brush your teeth with tap water and definitely don’t drink it.
 The water may contain microbes that can be harmful to your health.
-Regarding safety in traffic, caution is advised, as the traffic is often chaotic, even though right-hand traffic is practiced, like in Germany.
+When it comes to road safety, be especially careful, as traffic is often chaotic, although people drive on the right, as in Germany.

 Conclusion: My Impressions of Phnom Penh

 Phnom Penh is a city full of contrasts that deeply impressed me.
-The mix of tradition and modernity, the friendly people, and the many culinary highlights make the city an unforgettable travel destination.
-Despite minor inconveniences, such as the chaotic traffic and the sometimes unpleasant smell in the hotel bathroom, I would gladly return anytime.
+The mix of tradition and modernity, the friendly people, and many culinary highlights make the city an unforgettable travel destination.
+Despite minor inconveniences, like the chaotic traffic and the occasional unpleasant smell in the hotel bathroom, I would come back any time.

 Impressions of Phnom Penh